npnpnpnpnpnp/permaculture-almanac/README.md

 git remote add default git@github.com:dsdsdsdsdsds/pw-vue-kickstart.git
 ```

+4. Create a _dev_ branch and publish it to the remote repository.

+5. Protect the master branch (see GitHub repository settings).

 ## Update repository

 Whenever there are new commits made to the _pw-vue-kickstart_ that should be applied to one of its instances, simply [fetch](https://git-scm.com/docs/git-fetch) them: